footprintanalytics/awesome-web3/analysis_techniques/daily_Q&A.md

 | What is the latency of nft_transactions table data|Because this table is a silver-level table, the data delay is within 3 hours|

+### Submit Contract Tutorial
+1. Click Create in the upper right corner
+2. Click Submit Contract link:https://www.footprint.network/submit/contract
+3. Click Add Contract, then fill in the corresponding data, and submit
+4. After completing the above three steps, wait for personnel review.
+After the review is passed, data will appear in the corresponding comm_{chain}_decoded_events table the next day
+5. If the ABI of the contract data you want to parse is through a proxy, then you need to use this page to submit the contract link:https://www.footprint.network/submit/contract/add-v1